ntjandra/Carna-Take-Home/README.md

     - prop-types, to check and validate type errors when passing props.
 It also makes the components easier to understand.
     - react-scripts, a built in part of the React framework that starts up the web server for building or quick deployment.
     - react-router-dom, to maintain page history and routes for each page.
+    - jwt-decode, to decode jwt tokens and extract useful metadata.

 ### 2. What's the command to start the application locally?
 For Mac or Linux.
 If on Windows download a bash shell.